The Big Bull

 The Big Bull is a 2021 Indian Hindi-language crime drama film directed and written by Kookie Gulati, based on stockbroker Harshad Mehta who was involved in financial crimes over a period of 10 years during 1980–1990.
 The film stars Abhishek Bachchan, Ileana D'Cruz and Nikita Dutta.
 It entered production in September 2019, and was digitally released on 8 April 2021 on Disney+ Hotstar.
-The film received mixed reviews, praising Bachchan's performance, but criticized in comparison to the much acclaimed Scam 1992, which was also based on Mehta's life.
+The film received mixed reviews, praising Bachchan's performance, but criticized in comparison to the much acclaimed Scam 1992, released the previous year, which was also based on Mehta's life.

 Plot

 Based on the life of Harshad Mehta, the movie follows the rise and fall of the stock market broker who rose from the chawls of Mumbai and became one of the big players of the Bombay Stock Exchange in the early 1990s, while the country was undergoing major changes in its economy (Economic liberalisation in India).